xgui17/CSE151A/README.md

 # CSE151A
 ## Overview
 This is a project for CSE151A at UCSD.
-(The link to our jupyter notebook: https://github.com/xgui17/CSE151A/blob/main/Group%20Project%20Milestone%20%233.ipynb)
+(The link to our <a href="https://github.com/xgui17/CSE151A/blob/main/Group%20Project%20Milestone%20%233.ipynb">jupyter notebook</a>)

 This repository contains the analysis of crop yield data for India.
 The datasets used in the analysis include information on various crops grown in different states and districts of India and the corresponding yields of these crops in different years.